What Are The 15 Sexualities

 If you are homosexual, your romantic or sexual attraction is toward members of your same sex.
 This term often encompasses both gay men and lesbian women, though there can be variations in how these identities are used in different cultures.
 Understanding this identity can be empowering for those who feel sidelined in mainstream discussions about sexuality.

-See also Hot Sensual
+See also How To Be Sensual

 3. Bisexuality